Tile Flavor: Matching Game codes (Update) - 06/2026

 • Spring event rotations

 The strategy works because mobile activity spikes during long weekends and retail-heavy periods.
-Publishers already know players check phones more frequently during those windows, so code campaigns become retention tools disguised as gifts.
+Publishers already know you’re checking your phone more during those windows, so code campaigns become retention tools dressed up as gifts.

 Common Reward Types